nbetts2020/PyTorch-Crash-Course/README.md

 Use a GPU Runtime: Once opened, switch to a GPU runtime for faster results.
 Preferred GPUs: T4, V100, A100.

-## Cloning the Repository
+## Running the Notebook Locally
-To get the notebook up and running locally, follow these steps:
+If you prefer to run the notebook on your local machine:
+1. **Clone the repository:**
 ```
 git clone https://github.com/nbetts2020/PyTorch-Crash-Course.git
 cd PyTorch-Crash-Course